Embeddings are underrated#

 A is much closer to B.

 Here’s the mental leap.
-This is basically how embeddings work.
-Each number in the embedding array is a dimension, similar to our X-Coordinates and Y-Coordinates, similar to how we physically live in 3-dimensional space on Earth.
+Embeddings are similar to points on a map.
+Each number in the embedding array is a dimension, similar to the X-Coordinates and Y-Coordinates from earlier.
 When an embedding model sends you back an array of 1000 numbers, it’s telling you the point where that text semantically lives in its 1000-dimension space, relative to all other texts.
+When we compare the distance between two embeddings in this 1000-dimension space, what we’re really doing is figuring out how semantically close or far apart those two texts are from each other.

 The concept of positioning items in a multi-dimensional space like this, where related items are clustered near each other, goes by the wonderful name of latent space.